 Phi Theta Kappa

 Offered to applicants admitted to our Accelerated Nursing Degree Program with outstanding academic records, the award can range from $6,000 to $10,000 per academic year.
 The Elms Accelerated Nursing Scholarship is automatically renewed for the length of the Accelerated Nursing Degree Program and requires that the student maintain continuous full-time student status at Elms College and a 2.8 minimum GPA.

 Institutional Need-Based Grants

 The Elms Grant is a need-based grant offered by Elms College directly.
 A student’s eligibility for the grant is determined through a review of their FAFSA and financial aid application materials.
-Students may receive this grant for up to four years and amounts are re-determined every academic year based on their latest financial aid application.
-Elms College strives to maintain a similar grant amount each academic year if a student’s financial circumstances have not change significantly.
-Also, students must maintain Satisfactory Academic Progress, or SAP, to be eligible for grant funding.
-For information regarding SAP please review the Student Handbook.
+Students may receive this grant for up to four years, and amounts are re-determined every academic year based on their latest financial aid application.
+Elms College strives to maintain a similar grant amount each academic year if a student’s financial circumstances have not changed significantly.
+Additionally, students must maintain Satisfactory Academic Progress, or SAP, to be eligible for grant funding.
+For information regarding SAP, please review the Student Handbook.

 The Gilbert Grant is awarded to full-time students who meet the Massachusetts residency requirements and demonstrate exceptional need.
 Funds are limited.

 Most New England states have reciprocal agreements for state grants.
 Students from Connecticut and Vermont may use their state grants at Elms College.
 Each state has it's own eligibility requirements, but most require the FAFSA form be completed by the state deadline.
 Please review your state's eligibility criteria.